 Access the Natural Pool either via an ATV tour or a hike through the natural park.
 The views of the ocean and surrounding land will not disappoint.

-What Should I Take To Aruba?
+What Should I Take to Aruba?

 Such a beautiful destination still requires some extra thing in your suitcase.
 Make sure you have these items in your luggage: